Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How are spinal disc problems diagnosed?

-Your doctor will diagnose your disc problems by:
+Your doctor may diagnose your disc problems by:

-- talking to you about your symptoms, including pain
+- talking to you about your symptoms including any pain you experience

-- examining you, including checking the movements of your spine and legs, your muscle strength and reflexes
+- performing a physical examination — your doctor may check the movements of your spine and legs, your muscle strength and reflexes

 How are spinal disc problems treated?

-The treatment you have will depend on the cause and severity of your symptoms and might include:
+Disc problems usually improve by themselves.
+Treatment depends on the cause and severity of your symptoms and may include:

 - pain medicines, including medicines for nerve pain